TGDivy/TGDivy/README.md

 ## 💬🌞

-> To do two things at once is to do neither. ~ Publilius Syrus
+> The goal is not to be perfect by the end, the goal is to be better today. ~ Simon Sinek

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )